Infowars lawyer: ‘There were false statements’ on Sandy Hook

 The jury is tasked only with determining what Jones has to pay to eight victims’ families and an FBI agent — a judge already found the Infowars host liable for damages, by default.
 She made that determination after he failed to turn over documents as ordered during the lawsuit.

-Jones has cast the proceeding as an unjust show trial and part of a dark campaign against him, his audience and Americans’ free speech rights.

-“They are coming for everybody,” he warned on his Infowars web show Tuesday.
-“How am I handling it?
-We’re at war.
-This is total tyranny.”
+Jones is expected to testify eventually but hasn’t attended the trial so far.
+On his Infowars web show Wednesday, he called the proceeding a “show trial where I’ve already been found guilty.”

-He vowed that “we can beat this” but it would require “massive money” to keep fighting cases in Connecticut and Texas, where a jury ordered him last month to pay nearly $50 million to the parents of one of the slain children.
+“It’s just X-level insane,” added Jones, who has cast the case as part of a dark campaign against him, his audience and Americans’ free speech rights.
+He told his audience Tuesday that “we can beat this” but it would require “massive money” to keep fighting cases in Connecticut and Texas, where a jury ordered him last month to pay nearly $50 million to the parents of one of the slain children.

 His lawyer, Norm Pattis, has urged the jury to keep any damages minimal, arguing that the families are making overblown claims of harm.